 The FMS lists for approximately \$18,000 per system (one per operating room - installation extra) and \$15 - \$20 per unit retail for the proprietary disposable kit to the U.S. hospital market.
-By comparison, the disposal system of Stryker Instruments, one of our competitors, retails for approximately \$26,000 plus another \$19,000 docking station and requires a disposable component with an approximate cost of \$25-\$40 per procedure and a proprietary cleaning fluid (cost unknown per procedure).
-Both Stryker Neptune and the Dornoch device requires installation of the docking stations which consists of hooking the unit up to a drain/sewer system and running a water connection to the unit and can cost around \$1500-\$2000 for the installation.
+By comparison, the disposal system of Stryker Instruments, one of our competitors, retails for approximately \$25,000 plus an \$8,000 docking station and requires a disposable component with an approximate cost of \$25 per procedure and a proprietary cleaning fluid (cost unknown per procedure).
 Per procedure cost of the traditional disposal process includes approximate costs of \$2 per liter canister, plus solidifier at \$2 per liter canister, plus the biohazard premium disposal cost approximated at \$1.80 per liter canister.
 In addition, the labor, gloves, gowns, goggles, and other related material handling costs are also disposal expenses.

-Installation of the FMS will be done by distributors, independent contractors, or in-house engineering at an estimated price of \$1,000, depending on the operating room.
+Installation will be done by distributors, independent contractors, or in-house engineering at an estimated price of \$1,000, depending on the operating room.
 Installation of the FMS requires access only to the hospital's sanitary sewer, vacuum suction, and electricity.
 To help facilities maintain their utilization rates, we will recommend installation during off peak hours.
 In smaller facilities, an outside contractor may be called in, while larger institutions have their own installation and maintenance workforce.
 Installation time should not seriously impact the use of the operating room.
 Each FMS will have an industry standard warranty period that can be extended through documented use of our sterilization kit.